TRADEMARK AND ADVERTISING

 The NOCO Company v.
 Everything Aftermarket; The NOCO Company v.
 RV Parts Pro.
 Lead counsel for two online, aftermarket parts suppliers in separate pending actions.
 Plaintiff alleged the defendants were selling unauthorized NOCO power supply products, violating its trademarks, copyrights, and authorized reseller agreements.
 Favorably settled on behalf of clients and their affiliate, Keystone Automotive.

 Oasis Legal Finance Operating Company, LLC v.
-Gary Chodes et al. Lead counsel for nation’s largest provider of legal funding services in trademark infringement matter wherein client achieved favorable summary judgment that an agreement unambiguously transferred ownership of intellectual property to our client and a second grant of summary judgment that defendants were liable on ten of the eleven counts of the complaint.
+Gary Chodes et al. Lead counsel for nation’s largest provider of legal funding services in trademark infringement matter wherein client achieved favorable summary judgment that an agreement unambiguously transferred ownership of intellectual property to our client, a second grant of summary judgment that defendants were liable on ten of the eleven counts of the complaint, an award of maximum statutory cybersquatting damages, and its full amount of requested attorneys’ fees due to the exceptional nature of the case.

 Rand McNally.
 Lead counsel for Rand McNally in trademark and copyright dispute with former distributor.